 San Carlos Parks Master Plan

-Let’s enhance parks, enliven open spaces, and celebrate recreation in our community!
+A shared vision to enhance parks, enliven open spaces, and celebrate recreation in our community.

 Located within the San Francisco Peninsula, the City of San Carlos encompasses a 5.4 square mile portion of central San Mateo County.
 The City is bordered by Redwood City to the south, the City of Belmont to the north, open space preserves to the west, Redwood Shores and the San Francisco Bay to the east.
 Serving a population of 30,490 people, the City offers a small-town feel within the greater Bay Area region and provides a multitude of amenities, facilities, and opportunities for residents and visitors, including a robust parks and recreation system.